lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 # Course description

 The relationship between religion and capitalism has long occupied historians of the United States, and before them it concerned the people whom historians study.
 In this class, you will meet many people whose religion led them to interact with capitalism in unexpected and unusual ways.
 You will meet the Puritans whose work ethic supposedly created capitalism, but who insisted on resting on the Sabbath; Moravian missionaries who made converts and money; slaves, slaveowners, and abolitionists who all claimed the Bible when reckoning with the capitalist system of slavery; a Protestant writer who insisted that Jesus was a businessman, and Catholics who believed Jesus called them to a kind of socialism; African American preachers who marketed their recorded sermons; Jews who mass-manufactured matzah and created Yiddish socialism; an industrialist who wrote The Gospel of Wealth, and laborers who created churches for the working class; nineteenth-century consumers who turned gift-giving into a ritual, and twenty-first-century television personalities who turned consumption into therapy; Christians whose faith turned them into environmentalists, and Christians who drilled for crude oil; converts who thought religion required poverty, and Prosperity Gospelers who thought it promised wealth.
 You will read primary sources from American history, secondary works in American religious history, and excerpts from theorists of religion and capitalism.
-Through these readings and your own writing, you are invited make sense of this perpetual historical puzzle.
+Through these readings and your own writing, you are invited to make sense of this perpetual historical puzzle.

 # Essential information